SmartCash/Core-Smart/README.md

 Use 1.2.x branch for current release.
-Master and development brances are untested and not compatible with current network.
+Master and development branches are untested and not compatible with current network.
 ------------------------------------------------------------------------------------

 SmartCash Core